DOI-USGS/asc-public-docs/docs/getting-started/using-spiceql/exploring-spiceqls-rest-python-and-cpp-apis.md

         auto [result, kernels] = SpiceQL::getTargetStates(etStartVec, "sun", "moon", "MOON_ME", "LT+S", "lroc", {"reconstructed"}, {"reconstructed"}, false, true, kernels_to_use);
         ```

-    The `kernelList` is a list of kernel paths relative to your `ISISDATA`.
+    The `kernelList` is a list of kernel paths relative to your `SPICEROOT`.

 ## Using Your Local SpiceQL Server